Summary:

 Encumbering Real Property:

 The next issue concerns the difference between the real and personal property liens encumbering the property.
 Documents are drawn to cover the real and personal property permanently attached to the (fixed) real property.
-The document encumbering the real property is a deed of trust or mortgage instrument recorded at a municipal recorder's office.
+The document encumbering the real property is a deed of trust or mortgage instrument that has been recorded at a municipal recorder’s office.
 Recorded loan documents place a lien on the property but do not cover the construction draws.

 Encumbering the Personal Property: